 There is a common mistake in all of our language and thinking that drives many of the crises we face today.
 Our brains have trouble perceiving how time and space interact, and this usually leads to bad long-term decision making.
-For example, we know promoting a universal norm of smaller families is one of the best ways to mitigate the climate crisis, but most policies around the world today are pushing in the opposite direction, incentivizing women to have more children.
+For example, we know promoting a universal norm of sustainable families is one of the best ways to mitigate the climate crisis, but most policies around the world today are pushing in the opposite direction, incentivizing women to have more children.

 The same can be said for the gap between rich and poor, which is inherited from the injustices of the past, and the policies we choose to address the gap.